Outer approximation algorithms for convex vector optimization problems: The algorithm and variants

-\paragraph{Vertex selection using local upper bounds (UB).} This selection rule can only be used for $C = \R^p_+$.
+\begin{procedure}[h] \end{procedure} \paragraph{Vertex selection using local upper bounds (UB).} This selection rule can only be used for $C = \R^p_+$.
 It is motivated by split algorithms, which are originally designed to solve multiobjective integer programming problems, see for instance \cite{Klamroth2,Holzman,Bektas}.
-The main idea is to find a set of local upper bounds for the nondominated points and use them in order to select a vertex.
+The main idea is to find a set of local upper bounds for the nondominated points and use them to select a vertex.

 For this method, in line 1 of \Cref{alg_1}, we additionally fix an upper bound $u=M e$ where $M$ is a sufficiently large number such that $\{u\}-\R^p_+ \supseteq f(\mathcal{X})$ and we initialize the set of upper bounds as $U=\{(u,\emptyset)\}$.
 Here, $\emptyset$ means that the upper bound $u$ is not defined based on any other (weakly) nondominated point found in the algorithm.
 Note that the initial upper bound $u$ satisfies that $y^I\leq u$.
 Through the algorithm, for any vertex $v$ of $P^k$, it is guaranteed that there exists a local upper bound $u$ such that $v\leq u$.
 Indeed, among all the upper bounds satisfying $v\leq u$, we fix the one that yields the minimum $\norm{v-u}$ value as the `corresponding' local upper bound for $v$.